 Let's be realistic about compensation.
 While in British polite society it is considered rude to disclose my current salary, we all know money is a key part of the discussion.
-Numerous data points are available on Levels.fyi for both IC and manager roles at my current level offered by my current employer.
-I heavily discount discretionary bonuses and financial instruments issued by private companies.
-While I appreciate the potential upside of RSUs, early-stage equity requires a significant illiquidity discount and I would rather be on the investor side.
+Numerous data points are available on Levels.fyi for both IC and manager roles for my previous L6 role at Google, but you should know my current position at Anthropic pays significantly higher.

 Our time is valuable.
 My opportunity cost for interviews is nontrivial.
 I aim to limit engagements to a select few with a high probability of mutual fit.
 I don't mind a long interview process as it is in the benefit of both parties to know each other better, but expectations should be clear at the beginning of it.